siobhain/ccdshop/README.md

 ### About

 Memory Lane Jewellery is a fictional online jewellery store selling handmade jewellery.
-All pieces are designed and carefully crafted by master goldsmith Siobhain.
+All pieces are designed and carefully crafted by master goldsmith Julia Diamond.
 She has created a range of jewellery that can be of sentimental & nostalgic value to whomever wears it.
-Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals for you to enjoy over a lifetime & cherish into the future #### Product Pricing
+Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals to be enjoyed over a lifetime & cherish into the future

+#### Owners Stipulation about Product Pricing & Quantity limits.
-It is a strategic business decision to opt for whole number pricing in order to maintain the feeling of exclusivity and quality in the goods.
+The owner Julia has specified that it is a strategic business decision to opt for whole number pricing in order to maintain the feeling of exclusivity and quality in the goods.
 It is thought the discerening customer would not fall for the charm pricing of say €49.99.as a family heirloom.
+Therefore there are to be no decimal points rendered on the website.

+In addition Julia the owner has requested that the quantity ordered be limited to a maximium of 5 as these pieces ahere all handmade and not mass produced.
+At times it may be necessary for her to make to order which may result in delays, in those cases s will contact the customer direclty herself.

 ### B2C